ISBA has an 80-year heritage supporting

-schools.
-It can trace its history back to the founding of the
+independent schools.
+It can trace its history back to the

-Public Schools Bursars' Association which held its first general
+founding of the Public Schools Bursars' Association which held its

-We now have more than 960 independent school members, covering
+We now have more than 1100 members including some 60

-The ISBA is a charitable company limited by guarantee and
+ISBA is a charitable company limited by guarantee and although

-although it is the school and not the bursar who becomes a member
+it is the school and not the bursar who becomes a member of the

-of the association, it is usually the bursar or equivalent who is
+association, it is usually the bursar or equivalent who is the

 Day-to-day we advise many different staff within a school's